axetrading/terraform-utils/README.md

 consistent conventions are applied (workspaces aren't used since there is only one environment for these resources).

+### setup_local_roles

+When running locally the `BUILD_ROLE_ARN` environment variable should be set to match the role that will be present in the pipeline.
+If you have permission then it will cause the same role to be assumed so that the behaviour is the same as in the pipeline.
+It also causes the environment specific `ASSUME_ROLE` to be set from `BUILD_ENVS` according to the value of `WORKSPACE`, in order to emulate the behaviour in the pipeline.

 ### checkov_scan

 Run checkov against Terraform config.